dyrector-io/blog/content/blog/2022-09-01-dyrector-io-products-versions/index.md

 ### Simple Products

 Simple products don’t have any versions, they don’t have any relation to other Products or Versions.
 This means there’s no way to roll them back.
 They’re ideal for testing.
+Below you can see how you can create a Simple Product in less than a minute.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/AnchoredIdleBlackrhino' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 You can deploy them to a test environment through dyrector.io right away without any specialist present.
 In the case of self-hosted dyrector.io, the test node will be the environment you use to run the platform.